The Playbook

 WELCOME TO THE PLAYBOOK!

-Below is our suggested schedule for wedding day photography.
-This serves as a flexible blueprint based on our expertise and tailored to meet your expectations the for cherished memories.
+Below is our recommended timeline for wedding-day photography.
+It serves as a flexible blueprint based on our experience and is designed to help you make the most of your photography coverage.

-Keep in mind that individual timelines may differ depending on personal preferences, venue specifics, and other factors.
-Open communication with your vendors ensures alignment with your vision for the day.
+Keep in mind that every wedding timeline will differ depending on personal preferences, venue requirements and other factors.
+Open communication with your vendors will help ensure everyone is aligned with your vision for the day.

-While we offer guidance, we're not wedding planners.
-For comprehensive assistance, we recommend engaging a skilled professional from our list of recommended wedding planners.
+While we’re happy to offer guidance regarding your photography timeline, we’re not wedding planners.
+For comprehensive planning assistance, we recommend engaging one of the experienced wedding planners from our recommended supplier list.

 RECOMMENDED TIME ALLOCATION